pshyong/Shibainu/doc/sprint 0/PB.md

     - Users should be able to sort posts/threads by time created/updated, number of posts, number of likes, etc…

 **Style your own subpage:**
-- As a user with an account, I want to be able to style my own subpage to make it more unique.
+- As a user with an account, I want to be able to style my own subpage so that I can make it more unique.
 - Estimate: 5
 - Priority: Low
 - Criteria of Satisfaction: